rick-r/marriage-figaro-norway/captions.md

 IL CONTE:
 Siamo qui per aiutarti,
 non turbarti, oh mio tesor.

   Take it easy, we're only trying to help

 BASILIO:
 [al Conte]
 Ah, del paggio quel che ho detto era solo un mio sospetto.

   Listen, the rumours about the boy, I was just repeating what I heard

 SUSANNA:
 È un'insidia, una perfidia,
 non credete all'impostor.

   No-one should ever listen to you!

 IL CONTE:
 Parta, parta il damerino!

   Well, I've already fired him!

 SUSANNA & BASILIO:
 Poverino!

   Poor kid!

 IL CONTE:
+Da tua cugina
+l'uscio ier trovai rinchiuso;
+picchio, m'apre Barbarina
+paurosa fuor dell'uso.
+Io dal muso insospettito,
+guardo, cerco in ogni sito,
+ed alzando pian pianino
+il tappetto al tavolino
+vedo il paggio ...
+Ah! cosa veggio!

   Poor kid?
 Poor kid?
 I was just in the costume department the other day, one of the extras is in there with half her clothes off, I pull back a bunch of costume sitting, and what do I find?
 Cherubino, naked!

-or:
+  [or:]

   Poor kid?
 Poor kid?
 The other day I notice one of the extras' dresses doesn't look right, so I pull it up, and what do I find under there?
 The kid!

 BASILIO:
 Ah! meglio ancora!

   This keeps getting better and better...

 IL CONTE:
 Onestissima signora!
 Or capisco come va!

   I see what's going on!

 SUSANNA: